Michael780Li/weather/README.md

 Future update:
-Making data auto-update every hour by placing information in span elements, then fetching new data from the openweather server every hour and replacing the textcontent of the span elements.
+Make data auto-update every hour.
+Achieved by placing data in span elements, then fetching new data from the openweather server every hour and replacing the textcontent of the span elements with the updated data.